Anjanakadve/CRM-Sales-/README.md

 ### 4. Scale the "West" Success
 * **Recommendation:** Move top-performing tactics from the **West Region** to the East and Central.
 * **Explanation:** "The West is our strongest region in both revenue and win rate.
-We should have our West Coast managers, like Rocco Neuman, train the other regions on their specific sales scripts and closing techniques."
+We should have our West Coast managers, train the other regions on their specific sales scripts and closing techniques."